tim-rose/skel/README.md

 to unpack a skeleton template while making some systematic substitutions.

-The names and the contents of the files in the skeleton are modified such that the text "skeleton" is substituted with a generated name.
+The names and the contents of the files in the skeleton are modified such that the text "skeleton" is substituted with a specified name.

 e.g., if the core name is foo_bar: